 The Snow Spider: Behind the Scenes

-We chatted on the phone to Jen and Lindsay, the show’s producer.
-They told us all about the show, and mentioned that they wanted two animations doing (one in episode 3 and one in episode 5) while the main characters narrated the story of Welsh legends.
-We immediately knew we‘d love to be involved.
+We chatted on the phone to Jen and Lindsay Hughes, the show’s producer.
+They mentioned that they wanted several animations to accompany descriptions of Welsh legends.
+We immediately knew we’d love to be involved.
 We put together some storyboards based off their ideas and arranged to meet with Jen, Lindsay, and also Jen’s dog Bowie.
-The meeting was great; not only did we discuss the project in more detail, but we got to stroke an adorable border terrier and drink mulled wine.
-Our creative director Jonny discovered that mulled wine gets him tipsy quicker than any other drink, and had try really hard to not let it show.
-We’re unsure how well he did, but he almost flung his iPad at Lindsay several times, so we’re not confident he pulled it off.
+The meeting was great; not only did we discuss the project in more detail, but we got to hang out with an adorable border terrier and drink mulled wine.
+Our creative director Jonny also discovered that mulled wine gets him tipsy quicker than any other drink and had try really hard to not let it show.

 Gwydion, legendary Welsh magician